egregoregames/com-bots/Assets/@Docs/BestPractices.md

 ## Redundant singletons

-Old singletons such as InputManager, GameStateMachine, GlobalEntryPoint, PoolManager, etc. stem from a lack of understanding of existing Unity API and events.
+Old singletons such as InputManager, GameStateMachine, GlobalEntryPoint, PoolManager, etc., while well meaning, are not needed and circumvent some of the priniciples of OO programming and/or are already handled by existing low level APIs.
 These singletons are currently deprecated and in the process of being phased out.
 Do not use them going forward.
 Instead, do the following:

 ### Use InputSystem instances